 Know Your Risk Tolerance & Asset Allocation

-Risk was a big issue of mine when I was in my 20s.
+The risk was a big issue of mine when I was in my 20s.
 For whatever reason, I associated investing with risk.
 Well actually, I had a pretty solid reason.
-When I was just starting to learn about investing and money management, I was graduating university…in 2009.
+When I was just starting to learn about investing and money management, I was graduating from university…in 2009.
 It was the height of the recession and all I saw in the paper and from family friends was that everyone lost their life savings.

 This terrified me.
 I didn’t have that much money to invest, so I’ll be damned if I invest what I have just to lose it all!